 Photo credit: Julie Vandenoever

 Mary is a brand strategist, designer, and systems thinker.
 Through her company ma studios, she helps change agents in education, energy, ecology, food, farming, and wellness bring their bright, wholehearted ideas to life.
 In 2015, Mary co-founded the body care company ie&Y with three other women entrepreneurs.
-What started out as workshops in the kitchen evolved into a community of fellow makers, and then a company. ie&Y’s first product is a deodorant salve that goes by the name of PITS.
+What started out as workshops in the kitchen evolved into a community of fellow makers, and then a company. ie&Y’s first product was a deodorant salve that goes by the name of PITS.

 director of marketing, Shambhala Mountain Center [Advisor]